Resolving Wage-Hour Disputes And Overtime Issues

 Let Golan Law, P.C., provide the representation you need in Los Angeles or elsewhere in California.
 For a free consultation, contact us today.

-Employees who are “exempt” are not entitled to overtime pay; employees who are “non-exempt” are entitled to overtime pay.
-For non-exempt employees, this means:
+Employees who are “exempt” are not entitled to overtime pay; employees who are “nonexempt” should receive overtime pay.
+For nonexempt employees, this means:

-- Time over 40 hours per week must be paid at a rate of 1½ times your regular rate of pay.
+- When working over 40 hours per week, you must receive 1½ times your regular wages.

 To be deemed “exempt,” the employer must prove each element of the exemption.
 There are various exemptions depending on the nature of your position.
 For example, there is a legal test to determine the exemption for managers, sales people, professionals, computer programmers, administrative employees and other types of employees.
 Employees may be misclassified as exempt if they do not meet each element of the legal test for that exemption.

 Are you exempt if you’re paid a salary or commissions?

 You may be nonexempt and therefore entitled to overtime pay even if you receive a salary or commissions.

 Classification of exempt doesn’t depend on your title.
 It depends on your actual job duties.